 Picnics, Nature and Play at Stafford Lake Park

 Stafford Lake, the reservoir that provides the town of Novato with much of its drinking water, is also the site of one of Marin's favorite outdoor recreation spots: Stafford Lake County Park.
 There are so many activities to do at this 139-acre park, and I'm surprised my family and I don't come here more often, especially since it's literally just around the corner from our house.
 If you haven't been there, you've certainly passed it on Novato Boulevard on your way out to the Cheese Factory or Point Reyes.
-You owe it to yourself to stop by and see what Stafford Lake has to offer.
+With an upgraded play area, picnic spots, fishing, and an awesome bike park for all ages, you owe it to yourself to stop by and see what Stafford Lake has to offer!

-Stafford Lake Park is a perfect destination for families with children from toddlers on up.
+Stafford Lake is a perfect destination for families with children from toddlers on up.
 It's a great place to relax, play, and spend the day outdoors.
 Like all Marin County parks, there's an entry fee for Stafford Lake of $5 per vehicle on weekdays and $10 on weekends and holidays.
-Those who walk or bike in are subject to a $2 per person day use fee (perhaps to keep the people who park by the side of the road to dodge the parking fee in check).
-Current summer hours are daily from 7 am to 8 pm, although hours change throughout the year; check the Marin County Parks website for the exact schedule.
-The park is closed on Thanksgiving and Christmas.
+Entry is free on the first Saturday of every month, thanks to Measure A. Summer hours, from May 28 through September 4, are 7 am to 8 pm daily.
+Hours change seasonally; check the Marin County Parks website for the exact schedule.
 No dogs, except for service animals, are allowed.